Tremainm/AStarAlgorithm/docs/index.md

 ## Project Management

 The project was managed week by week, using the lab session checkpoints with Michelle to assess progress and decide what to focus on next.
-Each week I updated my github pages blog with changes That I had made and each week had a clear goal:
+Each week I updated my Github Pages blog with changes That I had made and each week had a clear goal:

 - **Week 1**: get an initial project structure set up and display a basic grid.
 - **Week 2**: design the class structure using UML before writing more code.